matrix-org/matrix-spec/content/client-server-api/modules/instant_messaging.md

 #### Security considerations

-Messages sent using this module are not encrypted, although end to end encryption is in development (see [E2E module](#end-to-end-encryption)).
+Messages sent using this module MAY be encrypted, see [End-to-End Encryption](#end-to-end-encryption).

 Clients should sanitise **all displayed keys** for unsafe HTML to prevent Cross-Site Scripting (XSS) attacks.
 This includes room names and